We are at 1634 Eleventh Avenue on Capitol Hill, on the corner of Eleventh and East Olive.

 - No refunds, credits, or transfers are available after classes begin.

 Hugo House cannot provide refunds, transfers, or offer makeup sessions for classes a student might miss.
 If Hugo House has to cancel a class, you will receive a full refund.
-Tuition credit expires in one year.
+Tuition credit expires in two years.

 Actually, 80 percent of our events are free!
 We only charge for the Literary Series, Word Works, and a few other choice events throughout the year.
 Visit the individual events pages for Literary Series and Word Works for more info on pricing.

 Hugo House does not offer refunds on ticketed events.
 If your ticket(s) are for an event in our Literary Series or our Word Works series, you may exchange your ticket(s) for another event in the same series and season.
 However, refunds will be given in the case of tickets to events that are cancelled or postponed by Hugo House.

 If you would like to request a ticket exchange, please contact us.